 We perform authentic, challenging choral music from across the globe, vital and honest music chosen from among the world’s most powerful harmony singing traditions and in diverse languages.
 Our repertoire this year will include songs from South Africa, the Republic of Georgia, Corsica, Bulgaria, Scandinavia, Latin America, the United States and western Europe.

+Our singers include university students, retirees, professional singers, choral directors, beginners, fluent sight-readers, and singers who only learn by ear.
 Our basic requirement is that would-be members be committed to making good music—and be willing to go for it when confronted with what may be drastically-new musical genres and singing styles.

 You don't need to sightread music fluently or have a lot of prior singing experience (although both of those attributes are welcome) to join.
 You do need to be able to match pitch, comfortably hold your own part when singing in harmony, and have a can-do attitude when confronted with unfamiliar languages and singing styles.

 Music is handed out for some repertoire, as appropriate; but many songs are taught by ear.
 Everything is taught by example, with emphasis placed on authenticity and on replicating the spirit of each musical genres.